-Visit the Cashmere Mill at Hawick and various woollen mills in many Borders towns.
+Visit the Cashmere Mill at Hawick and various woollen mills in most Borders towns.

 The beautiful walled gardens at Kailzie are just 3 miles away.
 Whilst you are at Kailzie don't forget to visit Osprey watch to see the nesting pair of Ospreys.

 Also worth a visit locally is Dawyck Botanic Gardens near Stobo which has beautiful woodland/garden walks.

 Teviot Water Gardens and smokery by Kelso is within a 30 mins drive.

 In spring and especially in autumn, visit the Salmon Viewing centre at Philiphaugh Mill by Selkirk.
 See the salmon leaping the weir, and on camera in the centre with great underwater footage.

 Discover the colourful heritage and ancestry of the Scottish Borders.

 Visit (open Fridays in summer to see some rooms/dungeons parts unchanged for centuries).
 Scotlands oldest inhabited house at Traquair, or St Ronan's Well at Innerleithen, Scott's birthplace at Abbotsford, by Melrose.